Cycling and bicycles in Dubai and UAE

 - Front and rear lights are required at night (we think).

-- A reflective vest seems to have become required in 2010 or 2011, but if the rule is enforced, it seems to be more targeted towards the working class cyclists.
+- A reflective vest seems to have become required in 2010 or 2011, but if the rule is enforced, it appears to be more targeted towards the working class cyclists.
+We've never worn one, and never been asked to or penalised.

 - Carrying some sort of ID when cycling is recommended (everyone is probably required to carry ID at all times in the UAE anyway).
 There was a case in late 2011 when a cyclist was run down and left in a hospital unidentified for a day or so.

 - It is common to see cyclists riding the wrong way on roads in Dubai.
 Usually the cyclists are working class residents, perhaps from countries where this is common.
-It is not legal as far as we know (but police don't seem to worry about it), although we do understand the principle of facing the enemy.
+It is not legal as far as we know, although we do understand the principle of facing the enemy.
+Generally the police don't seem to worry about it, except for a while in 2010 when some bikes were impounded.

-- Cycle theft is not common (Dubai is relatively safe in general terms anyway) but if you don't have a lock for your bike when you leave it parked in public, don't expect it to stay put.
+- Cycle theft is increasing but it is still relatively safe to park your bike compared to many other cities (Dubai is relatively safe in general terms anyway) but if you don't have a lock for your bike when you leave it parked in public, don't expect it to still be there when you come back to it.
+Dubai metro stations are an exception to this, with bicycle theft more common than other locations.

 Bicycles impounded in Dubai